erinosb/2023_RNAseq_pairedend/README.md

 ### 2. Make a metadata file that will instruct our script to run on our tester fastq files only

 Within your 01_input directory, make sure you have a metadata file.
-For more instructions on this process -->
+For more instructions on this process --> [Automation I](https://rna.colostate.edu/2023/doku.php?id=wiki:automation)

 ### 3. Modify the **execute** script